The San Francisco Ferry Building is a rare breed of unicorn landmark.

 Whether you just need to grab a bottle for a hostess gift or have the time to stop for a swirl and sip, the Ferry Plaza Wine Merchantis a friendly spot to talk vino with those who know.
 Shop a well curated selection, including some organic and biodynamic options, and even join their wine club.// Fort Point Beer Company satisfies our yearnings for cold beers by the water.
 Based in the Presidio, the local brewery offers its craft brews here both to take home (fill up your 64-ounce growler!) or to enjoy in its Ferry Building beer garden.
 Peckish?
 Pair your Villager IPA with locally sourced hot dogs and pretzels.

 Shops in the Ferry Building

 Ferry Rides, the Farmers Market + More at SF Ferry Building

 Of course, the Ferry Building isn't all about food, drink, and shopping.
 It is called the Ferry Building, after all.
-From here, you can take the ferry to three locations in Marin: Larkspur, Sausalito, and Tiburon, but the boats can be little tricky to navigate for newbies.
+From here, you can take the ferry to three locations in Marin: Larkspur, Sausalito, Tiburon and Angel Island, but the boats can be little tricky to navigate for newbies.
 Seek help at Bay Crossings, an indoor kiosk where you can get ferry schedules, a clipper card, and even little SF souvenirs. // If you really must take a Big Bus Tour of San Francisco, there's a kiosk for that here, too.